-The Center's primary revenue source is state general revenue received through contracts with the Department of State Health Services (DSHS) and the Department of Aging and Disability Services (DADS).
+The Center's primary revenue source is state general revenue received through a contract with Health and Human Services (HHS) which is made up of what was formerly the Department of State Health Services (DSHS) and the Department of Aging and Disability Services (DADS).
 The revenue is state appropriated every biennium and is dependent on the legislative funding of the appropriation request submitted by the Health & Human Services Commission.
-The 84th Legislative session increased funding for Mental Health services and also increased the targets for the Center.
+The 84th Legislative session increased funding for Mental Health services and increased the targets for the Center.

-The most significant challenge facing the Center is the monumental growth we are seeing while trying to address the increasing demands regarding service targets and external reviews of the consumer and financial data.
+The most significant challenge facing the Center is the monumental growth we are seeing, while trying to address the increasing demands regarding service targets and external reviews of the consumer and financial data.